This document presents a technical overview of the IRMA project.

 Summarizing, the keyshare server increases the binding between the attributes and the user through the PIN code and through the option of revocation in case of loss or theft, at the cost of a decrease in the decentral nature of IRMA and in some of the privacy guarantees.
 In order to keep the privacy cost as low as possible, using various cryptographic means we have tried to keep the amount of information that the keyshare server learns about the participants as small as possible.
 Although we are still looking at ways to make the keyshare server still more privacy-friendly, at the Privacy by Design Foundation we believe that this tradeoff is already worth it.
 Thus, the

-pbdf scheme indeed uses a keyshare server (towards users we call it "MyIRMA"; its website is here).
+pbdf scheme indeed uses a keyshare server (towards users we call it "MyIRMA").

 IRMA attribute-based signatures can be used in any case where conventional (digital or conventional "wet") signatures are used and in which it is necessary to know something about the signature creator.
 For example: